-Today, Devon Prep has the largest enrollment of its history, a faculty comprised of Piarist Fathers and both male and female lay faculty, a staff of more than 20 persons, and an alumni base of over 2000.
+Today, Devon Prep has an increasing enrollment, a faculty comprised of Piarist Fathers and both male and female lay faculty, a staff of more than 20 persons, and an alumni base of over 2000.

 Although Devon Prep has grown significantly in the past five decades its mission and purpose have remained the same.
 The Piarist Fathers established Devon Prep to educate young men to the full development of their spiritual, mental and physical abilities.